winglang/wing/docs/02-getting-started/07-summary.md

 Let's quickly walk through everything we've done together:

 1. We've written a simple [Hello, World!](./03-hello.md) program.
-2. We've learned about **compilation targets** and [compiled](./04-compile.md) our program to the `sim` target, which created an `hello.wsim` file that includes a simulated version of our entire cloud application.
-3. We've explored and interacted with our app through the [Wing Console](./05-console.md).
+2. We've explored and interacted with our app through the [Wing Console](./04-console.md).
+3. We've learned about **compilation targets** and compiled our app to [Terraform/AWS](./05-aws.md), deployed it into an AWS account and used through the AWS Management Console.
-4. Then we've loaded our app into an instance of the `Simulator` class and interacted with the simulator [programmatically](./06-simulator.md) through the Node.js REPL.
+4. Finally we've compiled our program to the `sim` target, which created a simulated version of our entire cloud application, and loaded it into an instance of the `Simulator` class and interacted with the simulator [programmatically](./06-simulator.md) through the Node.js REPL.
-5. We've compiled our app to [Terraform/AWS](./07-aws.md), deployed it into an AWS account and used through the AWS Management Console.

 ## What's next?